 Numerous compelling studies exist demonstrating that:

-- Low intakes of minerals and trace elements impair immunity, resulting in increased illness and infection and a reduced quality of life and
+- Low intakes of minerals and trace elements impair immunity, resulting in increased illness, infection and reduced quality of life, and

 - Adequate intakes and status of certain minerals, trace elements, and vitamins support immune function and health.